Rhythm280/Event_Management/README.md

+# Event-Management-Systemm
-This is my firest full solo Project in this i have made an Event-Management-System.
+This is my first full solo Project in this I have made a Event-Management-System.